 There’s also ease of applying to consider.
 If you’re in a business that hires a lot of the same role, say retail or healthcare, running a text-to-apply campaign can make a lot of sense.
-Many employees are on their feet most of the day and don’t often find themselves sitting behind a desk.
+Many personnel are on their feet most of the day and don’t often find themselves sitting behind a desk.
 For them, the ability to apply with a quick text message is a big deal.

 In many cases, applying by text is just the beginning.
 Some positions require key skills but don’t require a ton of experience.
 For jobs that do, a text is the first touchpoint of many – rarely do we need to know everything about a candidate to advance or reject them.
-If that were true, interviews would have become obsolete with the invention of the resume.
+If that were true, interviews would have become obsolete with the invention of the CV.

 I could go on about how text-to-apply is so great.